kirkosm/aiassistant-frontend/README.md

 POST   /api/chat/message     -> Send message to the AI and receive response

 Ensure that the backend server is running and accessible during frontend development.

-## Author

-Developed by Michalis as part of a full-stack portfolio project.